juan-mad/umap/VAULT/Implementation/umap.umap_.simplicial_set_embedding.md

-Perform a fuzzy simplicial set embedding, using a specified initialisation method and then minimizing the fuzzy set cross entropy between the 1-skeletons of the high and low dimensional fuzzy simplicial sets.
+thisPerform a fuzzy simplicial set embedding, using a specified initialisation method and then minimizing the fuzzy set cross entropy between the 1-skeletons of the high and low dimensional fuzzy simplicial sets.

-Parameters:
+######  Parameters:
 - `data`: source data to be embedded by UMAP,
 - `graph`: sparse matrix with the 1-skeleton of the high-dim fuzzy simplicial set, representing the weighted adjacency matrix
 - `n_components`: dimension of the euclidean space into which to embed the data